visualizedata/data-structures/README.md

 * Klepmann, Chapter 1.
 Read from the beginning through the "Reliability Section."
 * [How the internet works](https://edri.org/wp-content/uploads/2013/10/paper03_web_20120123.pdf)

+**Weekly Assignment 11, due Friday 11/30 at 2:00pm:**
+**Note: this assignment is worth 5 points.**
+You will submit the final designs for the interfaces for each of your three data sources.

 ### December 3 (Week 13)